ENR813/BlenderBulletPhysicsAddon/README.md

   (get the library working post errors, questions here or at the bullet library page)
 - Copy the pybinds directory into the current directory (https://github.com/pybind/pybind11)
 - install CMake (https://cmake.org/)
--create new folder "build"
+- create new folder "build"
--run the CMake GUI to build the Visual studio project in the build Folder (select the current directory for where is the source code, and where to build the binaries is the build folder) then click Generate.
+- run the CMake GUI to build the Visual studio project in the build Folder (select the current directory for where is the source code, and where to build the binaries is the build folder) then click Generate.
--open the Visual Studio project in the build Folder -(build phys_view for the bullet-physics Demo / test if the library works) -build mybinds to build the python library
+- open the Visual Studio project in the build Folder
+- (build phys_view for the bullet-physics Demo / test if the library works)
+- build mybinds to build the python library
--put the Addon_better.py in a zip file with the library you built which can be found in the Debug/Debug folder or the release folders possibly called mybinds.cp310-win_amd64.pyd
+- put the Addon_better.py in a zip file with the library you built which can be found in the Debug/Debug folder or the release folders possibly called mybinds.cp310-win_amd64.pyd

 And that's it the zip file is your addon.